List of celebrities by net worth

 The following is a list of billionaire celebrities, based on calculations by reputable publications such as Forbes and The Sunday Times Rich List.
-Through its history, Forbes have included among their "Celebrity Billionaires" lists, tech moguls such as Steve Jobs, or former celebrity U.S. president Donald Trump.
-The list include celebrities in fields (Note: Based on fields in lists like Forbes Celebrity 100) from music, cinema, sports and television, while excluding former celebrities.
+Through its history, Forbes have included among their "Celebrity Billionaires" lists, tech moguls such as Steve Jobs, or former celebrity and current U.S. president Donald J. Trump.
+The list include celebrities in fields (Note: Based on fields in lists like Forbes Celebrity 100) from music, cinema to sports and television, while excluding former celebrities.

 Reports from others business-related publications such as Bloomberg L.P. could differ; for instance, they valued David Geffen at US$9.1 billion in 2023, while Forbes estimated his net worth at $8.6 billion as of 2024.
 Some milestones include, J. K. Rowling, labeled as the first author to achieve a billionaire status according to Forbes in 2004.

 Forbes

-The following celebrities have become billionaire at some point, either during their lifetime or through posthumous earnings, according to Forbes estimations.
+The following celebrities have achieved billionaire status at some point, either during their lifetime or through posthumous earnings, according to Forbes estimations.